Notes on the Geography of Sri Lanka: Kandy: Colonist Life

 Walk along the esplanade and you'll pass this coffee planters' memorial.

-Apparently the planters hoped for some royal attention. to their problems.
+Apparently the planters hoped for some royal attention to their problems.
 They didn't get it; the prince didn't show.

 Also on the esplanade was a statue of Governor Henry George Ward (1797-1860), governor of Ceylon from 1855 to 1860; it's been relocated to the museum grounds and in the process has lost its plaque, which included this excerpt from Ward's speeches: "In semi-civilized countries it is with material improvements that all other improvement begins.
 My conscience tells me that to the best of my judgment and abilities I have tried to do my duty by you, and it is my hope that you will think of me hereafter as a man whose whole heart was in his work."
-Editor of the Weekly Chronicle, Ward had been a journalist in London before being appointed ambassador successively to the Ionian Islands, Mexico, and Spain.
-In Ceylon during the years of the Indian Mutiny, he worked to restore ancient irrigation tanks but also established telegraph lines and the Galle Face promenade in Colombo.
+Previously the editor of the Weekly Chronicle, Ward had been a journalist in London before being appointed ambassador successively to the Ionian Islands, Mexico, and Spain.
+In Ceylon during the years of the Indian Mutiny, he worked to restore ancient irrigation tanks.
+He also established telegraph lines and the Galle Face promenade in Colombo.
 He was promoted from Ceylon to become governor of Madras but died there of cholera almost at once.
 The statue was erected in 1868.

-A completely stripped monument to Henry Byrde (1837-1907).
+The stripped-bare monument to Henry Byrde (1837-1907).
 With a military background, serving in the Crimea and later as Commandant of the Ceylon Light Infantry, Byrde went into business in Kandy and in 1873 was appointed the secretary of the municipal council, as well as superintendent of works.
 He served in those capacities until his death.
 "He was a good amateur actor, had a great knowledge of trees and tree-planting, and was a walking dictionary of information about Kandy, of which he was the oldest European resident...."
 Survey of Sri Lanka maps incorrectly identify this as the Gyrde memorial.